 Medical Device Cybersecurity Risks Are The Wrong Kind of Halloween Fright

 Well, Halloween is approaching boys and girls.
-And while it’s fun to don a Dracula (or Miley Cyrus) costume and get some yucks faux scaring folks, the FDA is acting like a responsible parent by setting up a medical device cybersecurity educational seminar later this month in Arlington, VA.
+And while it’s fun to don a Dracula (or Miley Cyrus) costume and get some yucks faux scaring folks, the FDA is acting as a responsible parent by setting up medical device cybersecurity risks educational seminar later this month in Arlington, VA.
 It appears to have filled up already, but a webcast recording will be made available.